This is an official version.

 Conduct

-13. A person shall not conduct himself or herself in, on or near an amusement ride or elevating device in a manner that
+13. A person shall not act in, on or near an amusement ride or elevating device in a manner that

 (a) impairs the safe operation of the amusement ride or elevating device; or

-(b) endangers the safety of himself or herself or another person in, on or near an amusement ride or elevating device.
+(b) endangers the safety of the person or another person in, on or near an amusement ride or elevating device.

 Back to Top